Christopher Liwski

-Christopher Donald Liwski (born April 21, 1980) is a Canadian American rower, a six-time U.S. National Team member, a double world championship medal winner, and a two-time member of the United States Olympic Rowing Team.
+Christopher Donald Liwski (born April 21, 1980) is a Canadian American rower, a six-time U.S. National Team member, a double World medalist, and a two-time member of the United States Olympic Rowing Team.

 Career

 Early life and education

 Liwski was born in Montreal, Quebec, Canada.
 He attended Syracuse University as an undergraduate.
 He then began his legal education at the Syracuse University College of Law, before enrolling in St Catherine's College of Oxford University, where he undertook a Master of Science degree in Water Science, Policy and Management.
 Liwski then returned to the U.S. where he completed his J.D. degree at Boston College Law School.

 Other activities

 From 2008 to 2015 he served as the director & legal chair of the board of directors of the United States Rowing Association.
 From 2017 to 2018 he served on the board of trustees of the Visiting Nurses Association of Princeton, New Jersey.